Assessment Criteria for the Good Governance Awards

 - Are the bankers listed?

-- Does it name the Chair?
+- Does it name the Chairperson?

-- Does it name the Secretary?
+- Does it specify the term limit for Board members?

-3. Performance & Impact (140 points)
+3. Strategy, Performance & Impact (125 points)

 - Does the report specifically show what was achieved in the current year?

-- Are the financial statements abridged?
+- Are the financial statements complete (i.e. not abridged)?

 - Is there a clear statement of the sources of income?